-Since the College has no off-campus organizations or structures, reporting of criminal incidents occurring at off-campus student organizations shall mean reporting criminal incidents which occur to the College's property or personnel when an EOCC-sanctioned activity occurs away from the campus.
+Since the College has no off-campus organizations or structures, reporting of criminal incidents occurring at and during off-campus student organizations' activities shall mean reporting criminal incidents which occur to the College's property or personnel when an EOCC-sanctioned activity occurs away from the campus, site, center, or facility.

 It shall be the responsibility of a student or an EOCC sponsor, if they are a victim of or a witness to a crime committed against the College's property or persons representing the College, to report crime immediately to law enforcement agencies in the location where the crime occurs.
-Furthermore, it shall be the student's or the College sponsor's responsibility to report the crime to campus security upon returning to the campus.
+Furthermore, it shall be the student's or the College sponsor's responsibility to report the crime to campus, site, center, or facility security upon returning to that location.